Cash flow statement also known as the statement of cash flows is a record of the amount of cash and cash equivalents

 - Payments related to mergers and acquisition.

-Financing activities reports the issuance and repurchase of the company’s own bonds and stock and the payment of dividends.
+Financing activities report the issuance and repurchase of the company’s own bonds and stock and the payment of dividends.
+Under IAS 7,

 - Payments of dividends